Toyota Corolla (E80): Design

 The front-wheel-drive wheelbase was now 2430 mm.

-It was the first Corolla to top the New Zealand top-ten lists, ending Ford's dominance of that market.
-A shorter hatchback range, called the Corolla FX in Japan and the Corolla Compact in Germany, arrived in October 1984 on the front-wheel-drive platform.
+This was the first Corolla to top the New Zealand top-ten lists, ending Ford's dominance of that market.
+A shorter hatchback range had been sketched by Chief Designer Fumio Agetsuma but had not been scheduled for production until Toyota of Australia's Marketing Director saw the sketch and requested it be produced.
+The additional sales promised from Australia and Europe prompted Toyota to enter it into production.
+This version was called the Corolla FX in Japan and the Corolla Compact in Germany; it arrived in October 1984 on the front-wheel-drive platform.
 The three- and five-door hatchbacks resembled the Corolla sedan with a truncated rear deck and trunk.
 Although there was a five-door liftback model of the longer Corolla sedan, the shorter FX hatchback was sold alongside it.
 The Corolla FX replaced the Toyota Starlet in North America.

 A DOHC 16-valve engine, designated 4A-GE, was added in 1983 on the rear-drive cars.
 It was a 1.6 L (1,587 cc) inline-four and produced 124 PS, turning the Levin/Trueno (Japan), Corolla GT coupé (Europe) and Corolla GT-S (North America) into a what was arguably a sports car.
 The three-door FWD hatchback was also available with this engine; it was known as the Corolla FX-GT in Japan and Corolla FX-16 in North America.
 This engine was also combined with the front-drive transaxle to power the mid-engined Toyota MR2.